Victor G. De Gruttola, SM, SM, SD

 PhD in Biostatistics

 The coursework for the PhD program is built on a 20-credit doctoral core.
 In addition, 35 credits of advanced biostatistics courses are required; these courses are chosen by the student in consultation with an adviser.
 Students select an area of interest in either biostatistics or bioinformatics and satisfy particular requirements for that area.
-Students also must complete a 10-credit cognate requirement (or minor) in a substantive area, such as the epidemiology of cancer or AIDS or molecular biology.
+Students also must complete a 10-credit cognate requirement (or minor) in a substantive area, such as the prevention of cancer, epidemiology of AIDS and infectious diseases, or molecular biology.
 Given the increasing reliance of statistical practice on computing technology, one or more courses in statistical computing are recommended.
 PhD students also must satisfy a consulting, a teaching, and a research ethics requirement.

 Funding is available to qualified students pursuing the PhD degree.
-Most of the funding is through six biostatistics training grants in AIDS, cancer, computational biology, the environment, neurostatistics, and psychiatric epidemiology.
+Most of the funding is through six biostatistics training grants in AIDS, cancer, computational biology, the environment, and neurostatistics.
 These traineeships require U.S. citizenship or permanent residency.
 Other funding (for example, tuition scholarships and teaching and research assistantships) is awarded on a competitive basis to qualified applicants, including international students.

 Postdoctoral Committee, Department of Biostatistics